4ndio/coursera-get-and-clean-data-project/CodeBook.md

 Activity is a factor with 6 Levels: Walking, WalkingUpstairs, WalkingDownstairs, Sitting, Standing, Laying.

 The remaining columns correspond to the 66 observed variables that involve either a mean or a standard deviation.
-The values given in each column is the average of that variable over all observations for that (SubjectId, Activity) pair.
+For each variable the value given in the table is the average of that variable over all observations for the given (SubjectId, Activity) pair.

 Each of the observed variables is a double, normalized to be in the range [-1,1].

 Each observed variable has the form

 * DomainFilterVariable[Jerk]MagnitudeStatistic

 where
 * Domain is either "Time" or "Frequency"
 * Filter is either "Body" or "Gravity"